johnlindquist/kit/KIT.md

 > If you're familiar with adding to your `.zshrc`, just add `~/.kit/bin` to your PATH.

-The `kit` CLI will allow you to run, edit, etc scripts from your terminal.<meta path="kit/add-kenv-to-profile">
+The `kit` CLI will allow you to run, edit, etc scripts from your terminal.

 ## Add ~/.kenv/bin to $PATH